onap/integration/test/postman/README.md

 docker run --network="host" --volume="/home/debian/rene/onap-tests/postman:/etc/newman" postman/newman:alpine run 10_Service_Order.postman_collection.json --environment integration_test_urls.postman_environment.json --globals globals.postman_globals.json --export-globals globals.postman_globals.json --reporters cli,json --reporter-cli-no-assertions --reporter-cli-no-console
 ```

-All collections are run, you can see results and you will also obtain result json files in the onap-tests/postamn/newman directory
+All collections are processed, then you can see results and you will also obtain result json files in the onap-tests/postamn/newman directory

 Of course you can adapt globals variables in globals.postman_globals.json or change the USECASE=$'ubuntu16' value to onboard any heat template located in onap_tests/templates/heat_files directory